-FACT: in terms of feeling the "stoned" effect from marijuana usage, some people's bodies apparently do not have the ability to do that.
-These people feel "nothing" from using marijuana.
+FACT: in terms of feeling the "stoned" effect from marihuana usage, some people's bodies apparently do not have the ability to do that.
+These people feel "nothing" from using marihuana.
 I don't know if they would beneift medically from it or not, depending on what ailment is being medicated.
 Perhaps their bodies' endocannabinoid systems were working better already.

-Some medical usage of marijuana is not related to the "feeling stoned" effect, but I speculate that there are some medical benefits from "feeling stoned" for many.
+Some medical usage of marihuana is not related to the "feeling stoned" effect, but I speculate that there are some medical benefits from "feeling stoned" for many.

 From the so called "Shafer Commission" report, aka, "Report of the National Commission on Marihuana and Drug Abuse, Marihuana: A Signal of Misunderstanding, Part V, Implementing the Discouragement Policy, Total Prohibition, Part 2"

 The fatal-flaw of the Shafer Commission was to not recommend full legality.
 In fact, they discouraged legalization, opening the door to the current era of decriminalization, corruption, and terrorism.
 Keith Stroup of NORML has repeatedly stated in the last few years that decriminalization has been a disaster.

 The current era of corruption and terrorism began, more or less, around 1972 or so.
 Decrim. of marihuana also began about 1967 for the U.K., and about 1972 in Ann Arbor, MI.
 The first major terrorist event in the current epoch was probably the Munich Olympics attack in 1972 by the PLO.
 (The terrorist attacks in Spain by the ETA who have now renounced violence, the various attacks by Marxist groups in Europe, and the "troubles" in the U.K. preceded the Munich attack.)